camdenfullmer/CFShareCircle/README.md

     - Foundation
     - CoreGraphics
 2. Add the images directory and CFShareCircle resources to your project.
 Make sure that the CFShareCircle.m and CFShareCircle.h are listed under "Copy Bundle Resources" under "Build Phases".
-3. Edit your view controller to add the CFShareCircle Delegate and reference to the view.
+3. Edit your view controller header file to import the CFShareCircle header file, add the delegate, and create an object.

     ```
+    #import "CFShareCircleView.h"

     @interface ViewController : UIViewController <CFShareCircleViewDelegate>{
         CFShareCircleView *shareCircleView;
     }